FAQ From A for Accessibility to W for Wi-Fi – we answer the most frequently asked questions about the Elbphilharmonie and the Laeiszhalle.

 • get a discount of 50% upon presentation of a valid ID.

-• pay only €12 for the best available seats for numerous concerts with the REDticket, in the week leading up to the event.
+• pay only €12 for the best available seats for numerous concerts when purchasing a REDticket two weeks in advance.

 The REDticket is available here: